 Clauses 16.3 to 16.5 set out the requirements relating to the need for representatives to pass the relevant ABPI examination.
 Examination status is enquired into when a complaint is received about a representative.
-Companies should have appropriate procedures in place to ensure that representatives are entered for the relevant examination on the earliest practicable date.
+Companies should have appropriate procedures in place to ensure that representatives enter for the relevant examination on the earliest practicable date.

-Representatives must take the examination in their first year of such employment and must pass it within two years.
+Representatives must take the examination in their first year of such employment and must pass it within two years of starting such employment.

-13) Provision of Medicines and Samples
+Provision of Medicines and Samples

 Companies should ensure that their procedures are such as to ensure compliance with Clause 17.
-They should be clear as to the distinctions between samples, identification samples, starter packs, titration packs and free goods etc. which are described in the supplementary information to Clause 17.
+They should be clear as to the distinctions between samples, identification samples, titration packs and free goods etc. which are described in the supplementary information to Clause 17.

-Significant changes to the requirements relating to samples have been made in the 2012 Code.
+Significant changes to the requirements relating to samples were made in the 2012 Code.

-Not more than four samples of a particular new medicine may now be provided to an individual health professional during the course of a year and then for no longer than two years after that health professional first requested samples of it (Clause 17.2).
+Not more than four samples of a particular new medicine may now be provided to an individual health professional during the course of a year and then for no longer than two years after that health professional first requests samples of it (Clause 17.2).

 A definition of a 'new medicine' is given in the supplementary information to Clause 17.2.
-Companies should ensure that their procedures relating to samples are brought up to date before the new requirements become fully operational on 1 May 2012.